Fatty liver – is it a serious problem?

 When caring for the liver, we mustn't forget about a proper diet, physical activity, mental hygiene, but also proper hydration.
 Water should be the basis of hydration, but nothing stops you from supplementing it with green tea and unsweetened coffee.
 A recent discovery is the beneficial effect on the liver of drinking 2-3 cups of coffee a day, preferably filtered or espresso.

-If you need specialist advice, please contact
+If you need specialist , please contact

 Dietitian Natalia Parulska, MA.